Gerjan77/SARS-COV-2/COMPILE.md

 Xamarin Visual Studio 8.5.3.16 April 14, 2020 (= Visual Studio for Mac 8.5 Service Release 3)

-## Become a Software tester now: Save a restorable image of your harddrive using Clonezilla
+## Become a Software tester now: Save a restorable image of your harddrive on an external USB drive using CloneZilla Live

-This prevents issues when performing a downgrade of third-party software.
+You need an external USB drive and a USB pendrive.
+Install CloneZilla Live on a USB pendrive.
+Boot your pendrive as UEFI and start CloneZilla Live.
+Save a restorable image of your harddrive on an external USB drive.

+After a software crash, you can restore this image.

 ## Project files